ProbShin/CS503Projects/PSO/lab1/Readme.md

 ### 3. Readylist

 XINU store all the `PR_READY` processes in a prority-queue data structure called **readylist**.
 It utlizes XINU's queue system.
+You need to implement your own operation on this data structure. i.e. `traverse`, `insert`, `remove`.

+The XINU's readylist related implementations.
 * `insert` in *insert.c*
 * `dequeue` in *queue.c*
+* *queue.h*

 </br>
 </br>